MilleriouxMaxime/Projet_10/README.md

 4. Before making requests, make sure the development server is running (`python manage.py runserver`).

+5. Create test users:
+   - Use the "Create User1" and "Create User2" requests in the Postman collection
+   - These requests will create two test users that you can use for testing the API
+   - Make sure to run these requests before attempting to authenticate

-5. For authenticated endpoints, you'll need to:
+6. For authenticated endpoints, you'll need to:
    - First login using the `/api/token/` endpoint
    - The token will be set to the `token` global variable to be used in the requests in the "Authorization" tab with the format: `Bearer your_access_token`